-Preventing a deep vein thrombosis, also known as a DVT, is vital.
-A DVT is a blood clot that forms in the deep veins of the legs most commonly, but can also occur in the veins of the upper extremities.
-That's because the blood clot, which usually forms in a calf or thigh deep veins, can partially or completely block blood flow back to the heart and cause damage to the one-way valves in the veins.
-The clot can also break free and travel through your blood to major organs, such as your lungs -- which can be fatal.
-This is called a pulmonary embolism.
+DVT is a blood clot that forms deep in your veins, most often in your leg.
+It can partially or completely block blood flow back to the heart and damage the one-way valves in your veins.
+It can also break free and travel to major organs, such as your lungs, which can be very dangerous.
+About 1 in 10 people die from DVT complications.

 About 350,000 Americans are diagnosed with these blood clots each year, and almost as many have them and don't know it.
 Even if you're at risk, you can take steps to prevent DVT.